LeoRH123/Windows-11-Cursor-Concept-Pro-v2.0/Readme.md

 -------------

-### Also check out this project which changes the old Minecraft texture to new one:
+### Also check out this project which changes the old Minecraft texture to new one [Original]:
 https://github.com/PSGitHubUser1/better-vanilla-textures

 ----------------